Operationsbefehl Hartmut: U-65

-Operation Results
+Operational results

 U-boats succeeded in reporting some Allied fleet movements, but Dönitz' greatest interest was sinking ships - a portion of Hartmut where the U-boats performed underwhelmingly.
 In general, submarine attacks in the Norwegian waters proved ineffective.
 Nearly two-thirds of the magnetic pistols failed by either detonating too early, not arming, or running too deep.

 Despite orders to cease using magnetic pistols in late 1939, Dönitz had authorized commanders to use either magnetic or impact pistols on their torpedoes during Operation Weserübung.
 Cold water in the North Sea and Norwegian fjords hampered the use of electric torpedoes used at the time, which required heating to reach suitable operating temperature.

 Other speculation has pointed to the unfamiliar conditions of the campaign for the abnormally large number of torpedo failures.
 Most commanders were used to operating at sea where the effect of tides and currents over short distances is negligible between a boat and its target.
 Underwater movement may have significantly affected torpedoes, by throwing them off course or making them run too deep - potentially explaining at least part of the missed shots and torpedo failures.

 Four submarines were also lost - three ocean-going submarines consisting of two VIIBs and one IXB along with one older IIA.